Subject list :

 For aerial poles up to 3ft supporting small or medium size antennas we recommend and stock the 6”x 6” bracket.
 It is important to stress that a 6” welded bracket won’t “fail”, it’s the masonry which will go first, because a 6” bracket only spreads the load across the corners of two bricks, see adjacent picture [link]

-For other installations using poles up to 8ft and aerials up to the size of a DY14 we sell the 8” mitre bracket.
+For other installations using poles up to 8ft and aerials up to the size of an XB10 we sell the 8” mitre bracket.
 If an XB16 is fitted with an 8” mitre we’d go up to a 6ft pole.
 An 8” mitre usually covers three bricks and to a greater “depth”, see picture below left.
 The mitre bracket should also be used if your brickwork is in poor condition.

 Unless the aerial is small poles of over 8ft usually require a pair of brackets.